zudello/zudello-knowledge-base/Knowledge Base/5 Business rules/Dependencies.md

 # Dependencies

 Dependencies help you create smart, contextual field relationships in Zudello.
-When configured, they automatically limit the available options in one field based on what you select in another field.
+When configured, they automatically limit the options in one field based on what you select in another.
 This guide explains how to view and manage dependencies for your organisation.

 ## Best practices